arivolispark/blog/README.md

 Matrix multiplication is nothing but a bunch of Inner (or Dot) products of all rows of matrix A with all columns of matrix B.

+Conceptually, 'matrix multiplication' is a 'linear transformation of spaces'.

 # Notes
 Submatrix = co-factor